With One Voice

 Geoff Laidler (St Agnes')

 I grew up in St Joseph's Highfield Parish, but am now a member of St Agnes' Parish.
-I am married to Adrienne and have two sons, Patrick (10) and Cameron (7).
-I have been involved in active ministry since the age of 11, when I started to play the organ at St Joseph's, Highfield.
-I still play the organ at St Agnes' and am a member of our new music group.
-I am the webmaster for this website and also have the honour to be Headteacher at St Agnes' Primary School.
-I currently represent the primary schools of the Ovingham Partnership on our new Parish Partnership Development Group.
+I am married to Adrienne and have two sons, Patrick (13) and Cameron (10).
+I have been involved in active ministry since the age of 11, when I started to play the organ at St Joseph's.
+I still play the organ at St Agnes' and am a member of our music group; I am also the webmaster for this website.
+I am currently Head of Dame Allan's Junior School; however, from Sept 2012-July 2018, I had the honour to serve as Headteacher at St Agnes' Primary School.

 Fr John James and Deacon Derek Gallagher.